cs3org/OCM-API/README.md

   * `email` - non-normative / informational; an email address for the Invite Sender.
 Not necessarily at the same FQDN as their OCM Server
   * `name` - human-readable name of the Invite Sender, as a suggestion for display in the Invite Receiver's address book

-See [Invite Acceptance Request API definition](https://cs3org.github.io/OCM-API/docs.html?branch=master&repo=OCM-API&user=cs3org#/paths/~1invite-accepted/post) for further non-normative documentation.

 The Invite Sender OCM Server SHOULD verify the HTTP Signature on the Invite Acceptance Request and apply its own policies for trusting the Invite Receiver OCM Server before processing the Invite Acceptance Request and sending the Invite Acceptance Response.

-##### Further Reading
+##### Addition into address books
-Following these step, both servers MAY display the `name` of the other party as a trusted or white-listed contact, and enable selecting them as a Receiving Party.
+Following these step, both servers MAY display the `name` of the other party as a trusted or allowlisted contact, and enable selecting them as a Receiving Party.
 OCM Servers MAY enforce a policy to only accept Share Creation Notifications from such trusted contacts, or MAY display a warning to users when a Share Creation Notification from an unknown party is received.

-For further details on this concept, see also [#54](https://github.com/cs3org/OCM-API/pull/54) and related issues.
-For a discussion about trust policies, see [sciencemesh#196](https://github.com/sciencemesh/sciencemesh/issues/196).
+Both servers MAY also allowlist each other as a server with which at least one of their users wishes to interact.

+##### Security Advantages
+It is important to underscore the value of the Invite in this scenario, as it provides four important security advantages.
+First of all, if the Receiving Server blocks Share Creation Notifications from Sending Parties who are not in the addressbook of the Receiving Party, then this protects the Receiving Party from receiving unsolicited Shares.
+An attacker could still send the Receiving Party an unsolicited Share, but they would first need to convince the Receiving Party through an out-of-band communication channel to accept their invite.
+In many use cases, the Receiving Party has had other forms of contact with the Sending Party (e.g. in-person or email back-and-forth).
+The out-of-band Invite Message thus leverages the filters and context which the Receiving Party may already benefit from in that out-of-band communication.
+For instance, a careful Receiving Party may choose to only accept Invites that reach them via a private or moderated messaging platform.

+Second, when the Receiving Party accepts the Invite, the Receiving Server knows that the Sending Server they are about to interact with is trusted by the Sending Party, which in turn is trusted by the Receiving Party, which in turn is trusted by them.
+In other words, one of their users is requesting the allowlisting of a server they wish to interact with, in order to interact with a party they know out-of-band.
+This gives the Receiving Server reason to put more trust in the Sending Server than it would put into an arbitrary internet-hosted server.

+Third, equivalently, the Sending Server knows it is essentially registering the Receiving Server as an API client at the request of the Receiving Party, to whom the right to request this has been traceably delegated by the Sending Party, which is one of its registered users.

+Fourth, related to the second one, it removes the partial 'open relay' problem that exists when the Sending Server is allowed to include any Receiving Server FQDN in the Sending Gesture.
+Without the use of Invites, a Distributed Denial of Service attack could be organised if many internet users collude to flood a given OCM Server with Share Creation Notifications which will be hard to distinguish from legitimate requests without human interaction.
+An unsolicited (invalid) Invite Acceptance Request is much easier to filter out than an unsolicited (possibly valid, possibly invalid) OCM request, since the Invite Acceptance Request needs to contain an Invite Token that was previously uniquely generated at the Invite Sender OCM server.

 ### OCM API Discovery
 After establishing contact as discussed in the previous section, the Sharing User can send the Share Creation Gesture to the Sending Server, providing the Sending Server with the following information: